Credit Suisse saw record fund outflows during March turmoil, data shows

 The data also showed that Swisscanto, another Swiss asset manager, saw the second-largest inflow of funds after iShares in March, with an estimated 6.2 billion euros pouring in.

-Overall, Europe-domiciled long-term funds experienced the first combined monthly outflow since November, the data showed.
+Overall, Europe-domiciled long-term funds experienced the first combined monthly outflow since November.

+Going back over the last 12 months, the data also showed Credit Suisse's funds, which Morningstar counts as either open-ended fund and exchange-traded funds, had seen money exiting every month apart from one.

 ($1 = 0.9127 euros)